wp-plugins/wpsso/readme.txt

 == Changelog ==

-= Version 2.3dev6 =
+= Version 2.3 =

 * Added action hooks for 'wpmu_new_blog' and 'wpmu_activate_blog' to install default options (if necessary) when **multisite** blogs are added / activated.
-* Added a notice error message if/when the WordPress `wp_remote_get()` function (used when checking for updates) returns an error (Pro version).
+* Added a notice error message if / when the WordPress `wp_remote_get()` function (used when checking for updates) returns an error (Pro version).
 * Changed the update filter hook priorities from 10 to 100 in order to avoid 3rd party filters from modifying the update information (Pro version).
-* Changed the default Open Graph Image Dimensions from 1200x630, cropped to 1200x1200, cropped.
+* Changed the default Open Graph Image Dimensions from 1200x630 cropped to 1200x1200 cropped.

 = Version 2.2 =